sisinflab/warprec/warprec/recommenders/README.md

 The **Recommender** interface is suitable for any type of recommender model, while **ItemSimRecommender** is a specialized interface used by models that learn an item similarity matrix.

-In this guide we will go through the implementation of the EASE model, which is a really simple model to get you started with WarpRec interfaces.
+In this guide we will go through the implementation of the EASE model, which is a simple model to get you started with WarpRec interfaces.
 As you know, EASE learns an item similarity matrix, but in this case we will use the base interface **Recommender**.

-The first step is the initialization of the model, here we need to setup all the key component needed for the model to execute and all the *learnable objects*.
-Let's see the key step to a correct initialization:
+The first step is model initialization.
+Here, we need to set up all the key components required for the model to function, including the *learnable objects*.
+Let's look at the key steps for proper initialization:

 - Write the parameters of your model as in the example, WarpRec handles parameters through annotation and will populate them through configuration.
 - Configure your layers and parameters that will be learned during the fitting of the model.